kekeblom/fifotax/README.md

 | EurTotal | How much was received as part of the sale. |
 | Cost | Calculated acquisition cost of all the currency sold. |

+You can use the `-b` option to have the program write a file `balances.csv`.
+This file will contain your unused balances along with the acquisition cost for each asset you own.